-- 39. Generally being enclosed spaces where large numbers of people gather in close proximity for social and business purposes, especially highly trafficked ones like Plaintiff's, are reportedly particularly susceptible to circumstances favorable to the spread of SARS-CoV-2 virions.
+reportedly particularly susceptible to circumstances favorable to the spread of SARS-CoV-2 virions.
 An article published in April 2020 analyzed a case study of three families (families A, B, and C) who had eaten at an air-conditioned restaurant in Guangzhou, China.
 On member of family A, patient A1, had recently traveled from Wuhan, China.
 On January 24, 2020, that family member ate at a restaurant with families A, B, and C. By February 5, 2020, 4 members of family A, 3 members of family B, and 2 members of family C had become ill with COVID-19.
 The only known source for those affected persons in families B and C was patient A1 at the restaurant.
 Moreover, a study detected SARS-CoV-2 inside the heating and ventilation ("HVAC") system connected to hospital rooms of sick patients.
 The study found SARS-CoV-2 in ceiling vent openings, vent exhaust filters, and ducts located as much as 56 meters (over 183 feet) from the rooms of the sick patients.
+I4

-I4 - 40.
-Additionally, the CDC has stated that "there is evidence that under certain conditions, people with COVID-19 seem to have infected others who were more than 6 feet away" and infected people who entered the space shortly after the person with COVID-19 had left.
-A published systematic review of airborne transmission of SARS-CoV-2 corroborated the CDC's concerns and recommended procedures to improve ventilation of indoor air environments to decrease bioaerosol concentration and physically reduce potential spread of SARS-CoV-2 in properties like the insured locations.
-16
+- 38. Additionally, the CDC has stated that "there is evidence that under certain conditions, people with COVID-19 seem to have infected others who were more than 6 feet away" and infected people who entered the space shortly after the person with COVID-19 had left.
+A published systematic review of airborne transmission of SARS-CoV-2 corroborated the CDC's concerns and recommended procedures to improve ventilation of indoor air environments to decrease bioaerosol concentration and physically reduce potential spread of SARS-CoV-2 in properties like the insured location.
+16 - 39.
+The CDC has recommended "ventilation interventions" to help reduce exposure to the airborne Coronavirus in indoor spaces, including increasing airflow and air filtration (such as

-13 See https://wwwnc.cdc.gov/eid/article/26/7/20-0764 (last visited February 27, 2022).
+13 See https://wwwnc.cdc.gov/eid/article/26/7/20-0764(last visited February 27, 2022).